Türkiye

 Country Risk Analysis of Türkiye

-Türkiye is the 17th largest economy in the world in terms of GDP.
-The economy is open (exports account for over 40 per cent of GDP) and diversified.
-Demographic trends are favourable, with a median age of 33 (compared with 44 in the EU) and an annual population growth rate of 1.1 per cent (compared with 0.1 per cent in the EU).
+Türkiye is the world’s 17th largest economy measured by GDP.
+It is also an open economy: exports amount to more than 40 per cent of GDP and are diversified.
+Demographics are favourable, with a median age of 33 years (compared with 44 in the EU) and annual population growth of 1.1 per cent (compared with 0.1 per cent in the EU).

-The private sector is sophisticated, export-oriented, resilient, and benefits from the country’s customs union with the EU, which absorbs more than 40 per cent of goods exports and one quarter of services exports.
+The private sector is sophisticated, export-oriented and resilient, supported by the country’s customs union with the EU, which absorbs more than 40 per cent of goods exports and one quarter of services exports.
+Government debt stands at 24 per cent of GDP, which is low compared with other emerging economies.
+Budget deficits are expected to narrow in the coming years as reduced electricity and gas subsidies take effect.

-The risk landscape is dominated by the possibility that the government may prioritise a return to unsustainable growth at the expense of continued inflation control — particularly given the long-standing weakening of institutional capacity.
+Risks are dominated by the possibility that the government will prioritise a return to credit-driven and unsustainable growth at the expense of continued disinflation.
+This risk is reinforced by a prolonged weakening of institutional capacity.

-Türkiye’s institutional strength, as measured by the World Bank’s Worldwide Governance Indicators, has weakened over a prolonged period.
-The consolidation of power in the presidency has reduced the predictability of economic policy, while rule of law and anti-corruption indicators have deteriorated.
-On the other hand, the central bank’s actions over the past 18 months are beginning to show results, strengthening monetary and macroeconomic effectiveness.
-The government’s long-standing history of limited budget deficits also bolsters fiscal capacity.
+Türkiye’s institutional capacity, according to global comparisons such as the Worldwide Governance Indicators, has weakened over a long period.
+Increased concentration of power in the presidency has reduced the predictability of economic policy, while the rule of law and indicators related to control of corruption have also deteriorated.

 Business environment

-Türkiye’s business environment is supported by good access to credit information, low trade barriers and enforceability of contracts.
-EU-led judicial reforms were implemented in the early 2000s and have made some progress.
-New commercial courts have been established, though lengthy legal proceedings remain an issue.
-Political interference affects certain sectors and companies.
-According to several observers, the economy today is less governed by formal rules than in the past.
+Türkiye’s business environment benefits, among other things, from good access to credit information, low trade barriers and the ability to enforce contracts.
+EU-inspired judicial reforms were implemented in the early 2000s, but reform progress has been uneven.
+New courts for commercial disputes have been established, but problems such as lengthy legal proceedings remain.
+Political intervention affects individual sectors and companies.
+According to several assessments, the economy is today less rules-based than it was previously.

-Transparency International’s 2023 Corruption Perceptions Index shows a negative trend in recent years, with Türkiye ranked 115th out of 180 countries.
-The World Bank’s Worldwide Governance Indicators place Türkiye around the average on all indicators of institutional and regulatory quality.
-However, all these indicators have trended downward over the past decade.
+Transparency International’s Corruption Perceptions Index for 2024 shows a negative trend in recent years, with Türkiye ranked 107th out of 180 countries.
+The World Bank’s Worldwide Governance Indicators place Türkiye around the average across all measures of institutional and regulatory quality.
+However, all of these indicators show a negative trend over the past decade.

-Türkiye’s business and banking sectors are accustomed to crises and have previously shown resilience to the country’s weak external position and domestic financial volatility.
-The private sector is particularly vulnerable to a weaker lira, as it accounts for a large share of external debt.
+Türkiye’s corporate and banking sectors are accustomed to crises and have previously shown resilience in the face of the country’s weak external position and episodes of domestic financial turbulence.
+The private sector is particularly exposed to a weaker lira, as companies account for a large share of external debt.

-In Türkiye, risks related to human rights violations relevant to business operations are broadly in line with the average for lower-middle-income countries.
-However, in the sub-index for security forces and human rights, the risk level is higher than in comparable countries.
+In Türkiye, risks related to human rights violations relevant to business operations are broadly comparable to the average for lower-middle-income countries.
+However, risks within the sub-index covering security forces and human rights are higher than in comparable countries.

 EKN's policy

-EKN has classified Türkiye in country risk category 5 out of 7 since 2018, an assessment made in cooperation with the OECD.
-The downgrade from category 4 to 5 in 2018 was due to growing economic imbalances.
-Normal risk assessment applies to all categories of buyers.
-Budget discipline and relatively strong public finances justify normal risk assessment for public-sector counterparties.
-There are no restrictions for transactions involving banks as counterparties.
+EKN classifies Türkiye in country risk category 5 of 7, a classification it has held since 2018, and which is determined jointly within the OECD framework.
+Türkiye was downgraded from country risk category 4 to 5 due to growing economic imbalances.
+Normal risk assessment applies to all buyer categories.
+Budget discipline and relatively strong public finances justify normal risk assessment for public sector counterparties.
+There are no restrictions for transactions with banks as counterparties.

-Between 2020 and 2024, EKN issued guarantees for 456 transactions, totalling just under SEK 32.8 billion, for Swedish companies exporting to Türkiye.
-The portfolio is dominated by infrastructure and transport sectors, involving both private and public counterparties, but the telecommunications sector is also significant.
+During the period 2020–2024, EKN issued guarantees in 396 transactions with a total value of just under SEK 31.7 billion for Swedish companies exporting to Türkiye.
+Exposure is dominated by the infrastructure and transport sectors, mainly involving public counterparties, but also private ones.

-Demand for EKN guarantees has increased following the economic turmoil in 2021 and due to a deteriorating risk environment.
-Letter of credit guarantees — where EKN shares risk with banks confirming letters of credit on behalf of Swedish exporters and where the counterparties are Turkish banks — have increased during the current financial turbulence and account for a large share of total guarantee volume.
+Demand for EKN guarantees has increased since the economic turbulence in 2021 and because of the weaker risk environment.
+Letter of credit guarantees, under which EKN shares risk with banks confirming letters of credit on behalf of Swedish exporters and where the counterparties are Turkish banks, have traditionally seen strong demand.
+Over the past five years, EKN has on average covered SEK 1.4 billion through this product.

 More for companies that want to export to Türkiye